 Solution providers can also get all the information they need to manage a customer’s post-upgrade environment, including how to monitor and track Exchange Server 2010 performance and the best approaches to virtualize Exchange 2010.

-- Exchange Server 2010 requirements
+Exchange Server 2010 requirements for upgrades

 Solution providers will have opportunities to make money from Exchange Server 2010 migrations, but it’s critical that they know all the Exchange Server 2010 requirements and preparation techniques that can help avoid bumps in the road during a customer migration.

 To take advantage of the business opportunities of customer Exchange upgrades, you need to understand the upgrade and installation processes as well as the ins and outs of migration from Exchange 2007.
 Before trying to install Exchange 2010, examine your customer's environment and identify whether it meets the minimum requirements, including a Windows Server 2008 computer, Microsoft .NET Framework 3.5, WinRM 2.0 Customer Technology Preview (CTP) 3 and Windows PowerShell V2 CTP3.

 Solutions providers would also be smart to prepare for an Exchange 2010 installation by reviewing all Exchange Server 2010 requirements, including those for hardware and Active Directory (AD).
 A thorough review of the minimum processor, memory and disk space requirements indicates whether Exchange 2010 is a good fit for customers.

 Because upgrading to Exchange 2010 is a unique process, solution providers need to know the tricks and limitations to an Exchange 2010 migration for their customers.
 For example, in-place upgrades aren’t possible and some APIs have been removed and replaced by Exchange Web Server.

 Exchange 2010 Deployment Assistant takes the stress out of upgrades